notnoop/java-apns/README.markdown

 Development - Version 1.0.0
 ---------------------------
-There currently is a perelease for 1.0.0 which fixes a number of problems over 0.2.3.
+There currently is a prerelease for 1.0.0 which fixes a number of problems over 0.2.3.
 There's still a CI test that sporadically fails on Travis-CI only, but not on other test machines I have access to.
 Supposedly it is a still undetected race condition.